Visitor Hours and Information

 There are specially designated lounge areas for visitors on each patient floor and on the main floor in the lobby.
 Specific waiting areas have been designated for families of patients in the critical care units, the emergency department and surgery.
 A volunteer is on duty in the surgery waiting room during certain hours to keep family members informed about the progress of surgery.

 We believe it is important to respect that which is Sacred and Holy to another individual and to honor each person’s right to his/her own religious and/or spiritual perspective.
 We will make every effort to accommodate the cultural, religious and spiritual preferences of you and your family, if you will let us know what they are, and how best to meet your needs.

 Interfaith chaplains provide pastoral care and counseling to patients and families during times of illness or injury.
 They may also assist in contacting your own clergy for a visit if requested.
 Chaplains are available Monday through Friday 8:00 a.m. to 5:00 p.m.
 Please tell your nurse or call the hospital operator if you would like a visit from a Chaplain or Clergy person during these hours.
 For urgent needs after-hours, speak to your nurse and she will contact the on-call Chaplain.
 Our chapels are available for prayer and meditation at all times.

 Lost and Found

 Items found on hospital premises should be turned in to security.
 Items that patients and visitors inadvertently leave in their rooms will be turned into security.
 Medications left behind are turned into the pharmacy.
 Perishable items such as flowers, fruit and food typically will be disposed of immediately.
 All other items will be kept for 30 days before disposal.
-McAllen Heart Hospital will make an effort to contact the owners of any item found on campus.
+South Texas Health System Heart will make an effort to contact the owners of any item found on campus.